5 Reasons Milford Sound is Best in the Rain

 Travellers visiting New Zealand are often enamoured by the country's unrivalled natural beauty, and Milford Sound is one of the most photographed and well known of all the scenic locations in Aotearoa (New Zealand), drawing in nearly a million visitors each year.

 With mountains that seem to rise straight up out of the ocean, trees that inexplicably cling onto cliff faces and rainforest all around, it‘s easy to fall in love with this natural wonder.
 The drama that comes with visiting Milford Sound is what draws people in year after year, and when it rains here that drama is amplified.

-Milford Sound is actually a fjord (not a sound)!
-It's also the only fjord in New Zealand accessible by road.
+Milford Sound is actually a fiord (not a sound)!
+It's also the only fiord in New Zealand accessible by road.

-Rain in Milford Sound increases the already mighty permanent waterfalls and creates hundreds of temporary ones cascading down cliff faces in a fury of power and beauty.
+Milford Sound rain increases the already mighty permanent waterfalls and creates hundreds of temporary ones cascading down cliff faces in a fury of power and beauty.